CoSMoMVPA/CoSMoMVPA/doc/source/faq.rst

 Frequently Asked/Anticipated Questions
 --------------------------------------
 **What, yet another MVPA toolbox?
 How is this toolbox different from others?**
-    Indeed, another MVPA toolbox, but with some features:
+    Indeed, another MVPA toolbox, but with some features that may be attractive:

     + Simple, light-weight matlab code with extensive documentation.
     + Straight-forward implementations of various measures (correlations, representational similarity, classification accuracies) supporting both ROI and searchlight analyses.
     + Support for several popular fMRI data formats: AFNI, BrainVoyager, ANALYZE and NIFTI.
-    + Various runnable examples and exerices, about both on how to perform certain types of analyses (i.e., a user perspective), and on how typical MVP analyses are implemented (a contributer persective).
+    + Various runnable examples and exerices, describing both on how to perform certain types of analyses (i.e., a user perspective), and on how typical MVP analyses can be implemented (a contributer persective).

     For comparison, here is a list of other MVPA toolboxes:

     + PyMVPA_ is implemented in Python (it provided inspiration for the dataset structure and semantics).
-Our toolbox implements a subset (the most commonly used of its functionality in Matlab.
+Our toolbox implements the most commonly used MVP analyses, but not all of them, in Matlab.
+Some labs only use Matlab for data analsis, so CoSMoMVPA may be easier for those to use.
-    + PRoNTo_ is another Matlab MVPA toolbox, much wider in scope and provies a Graphical User Interface.
-In contrast, our toolbox is more minimalistic and bare-bones, which we hope makes it easier to understand and modify.
+    + PRoNTo_ is another Matlab MVPA toolbox, that is much wider in scope and provies a Graphical User Interface.
+In contrast, our toolbox is more minimalistic and bare-bones, meaning it has much fewer lines of code and is simpler in design.
+This may make it easier to understand its functions, and to modify.
-    + Searchmight_ is aimed at searchlight analyses, and does these very fast.
-Our toolbox does support such analyses (albeit slower), yet also supports other types of analyses not covered by Searchmight.
+    + Searchmight_ is aimed at searchlight analyses (and does these very fast).
+Although our toolbox does support such analyses (albeit slower), it also supports other types of analyses not covered by Searchmight.
     + `Princeton MVPA`_ toolbox is a sophisticated toolbox but (we think) harder to use, and is currently not under active development.

+    To our knowledge, the other MVPA toolboxes support fewer data formats; we are neither aware of another toolbox that supports BrainVoyager datasets, nor of one that supports both NIFTI or ANALYZE, and AFNI, natively.

 **What does CoSMoMVPA *not* provide?**